NVIDIA/NeMo/docs/source/asr/models.rst

 It can be trained/used in unidirectional or bidirectional mode.
 The unidirectional mode is fully causal and can be used easily for simple and efficient frame-wise streaming.
 However the accuracy of this model is generally lower than other models like Conformer and Citrinet.

 This model supports both the sub-word level and character level encodings.
 You may find the example config file of RNNT model with wordpiece encoding at ``<NeMo_git_root>/examples/asr/conf/rnn_transducer_bpe.yaml``.
+You can find more details on the config files for the RNNT models at `RNN-Transducer <./configs.html#rnn-transducer>`.

 RNN-CTC
 -------